facebook/create-react-app/packages/react-scripts/template/README.md

 To share variables between Sass files, you can use Sass imports.
 For example, `src/App.scss` and other component style files could include `@import "./shared.scss";` with variable definitions.

 At this point you might want to remove all CSS files from the source control, and add `src/**/*.css` to your `.gitignore` file.
-It is generally a good practice to keep the build products outside of the source control.
+It is generally a good practice to keep the built products outside of the source control.

 As a final step, you may find it convenient to run `watch-css` automatically with `npm start`, and run `build-css` as a part of `npm run build`.
 You can use the `&&` operator to execute two scripts sequentially.
 However, there is no cross-platform way to run two scripts in parallel, so we will install a package for this: